 How to go about performing Internal Audits, how often they should be scheduled, and how they fit in with External Audits.

-An audit is simply another form of inspection and testing - except that in this case the product being inspected is the management system itself.
+An audit is similar to product inspection and testing - except that in this case the product being inspected is the management system itself.

 Audits help uncover areas that are in need of attention and they can be an opportunity to draw back from the day-to-day details and to take look at the whole process with fresh eyes.
 Despite being such a (potentially) positive tool in the management system toolkit, audits often induce the same kind of stress as end of year exams!